Storing Your Harvest Without a Root Cellar

 Now that you have grown and harvested beautiful fresh vegetables from your garden, how will you store them?
 Not everyone has access to a root cellar.
 Here are other ways to store your harvest to keep your homegrown fruits and vegetables ready to eat through the winter months!

-In great-grandma’s day, most houses had a root cellar or a cold storage room somewhere in the house.
-Today’s modern houses don’t include that feature and pride themselves on having warm, dry, finished basements instead of cold, damp cellars with dirt floors (for good reason).
+In our great-grandmother’s day, most houses had a root cellar or a cold storage room somewhere in the house.
+Today’s modern houses don’t include that feature and pride themselves on having warm, dry, finished basements instead of cold, damp cellars with dirt floors (for a good reason!).

-So, how do you store crops such as winter squash, beets, carrot, beets, onions, sweet potatoes, and cabbages, which would have traditionally been kept in a root cellar?
+So, how do you store crops such as winter squashes, beets, carrots, onions, sweet potatoes, and cabbages, which would have traditionally been kept in a root cellar?
 Unless you’re ready to invest in building one, here’s advice on how to keep your garden harvest through the winter.

 Root Cellar Alternatives